JayRGopal/JayRGopal/README.md

 ![](GitHubBanner.png)

 Applying artificial intelligence and computer vision to transform healthcare.
+Aspiring physician.
 Experienced software engineer with a diverse and ever-expanding <strong>toolbox</strong> (see details below).

 Research interests: explainable AI (attribution-based and counterfactual methods for black-box & white-box models), machine learning for medicine (diagnosis, robotic surgery, and more), and computational neuroscience (comparing and contrasting deep neural networks with human vision, EEG analysis, and signal processing).